 WANT TO JOIN US?

-- All members must show consistent ongoing work within the film and/or television industry.
+- All members must show consistent, ongoing work within the film and/or television industry.

-- All members are representatives of the HCA, therefore, you must be respectful of others and their opinions.
+- All members are representatives of the HCA; therefore, you must be respectful of others and their opinions.
 Things like name-calling or gender bashing are strictly prohibited.
 This applies to all social media platforms.
 We have a zero-tolerance policy towards hate, sexism, and racism.

 - All members of the Hollywood Critics Association are required to screen films and television series regularly.
 We encourage all of our members to seek out and view as many films and series as possible.
-If you need help accessing a particular show or film, we can try to assist you but cannot guarantee that it will happen as most studios and networks have different restrictions and requirements.
+If you need help accessing a particular show or movie, we can try to assist you but cannot guarantee that it will happen as most studios and networks have different restrictions and requirements.

 - If you do video content, videos must be at least 2-3 minutes in length.
-If you do podcasts, all podcasts should be at least 30 minutes in length.

 - If you have an issue with a member of the organization, please email awards@HollywoodCriticsAssociation.com so that an executive member can review the situation and resolve the issue with you.